tidyverse/tidyups/004-governance.md

 -   They have **admin** access on Github, allowing them to add new authors when needed.

--   They are listed in `Authors@R`, along with their email address and the “cre” (creator) role (a maintainer often isn’t the creator, but CRAN mandates the use of this role).
+-   In their `Authors@R` listing they have an email address and the “cre” role. “cre” is short for creator and while a maintainer often isn’t the creator, CRAN mandates the use of this role.

 The maintainers of most of RStudio’s open source repositories are RStudio employees.
 This is not a requirement but a recognition of the